 - For additional help, Medicaid enrollees can visit Enroll Virginia, enrollva.org/get-help or call 888.392.5132 to make a free appointment with a navigator.
 Navigators can help complete renewal forms, reapply for Medicaid, or transition to new affordable coverage through the Marketplace.

 - Head to Facebook to watch the recording of Enroll Virginia’s Facebook live event in English and Spanish from February 16, “The End of the Public Health Emergency and Medicaid: What You Need to Know.”

-Virginia will start to review Medicaid members’ health coverage beginning in March 2023.
-They will not cancel or reduce coverage for members without asking for updated information, but theyneed your help to make this a smooth process.
+Virginia began reviewing Medicaid members’ health coverage beginning in March 2023.
+They will not cancel or reduce coverage for members without reaching out for updated information, but they need your help to make this a smooth process.
 You can take steps now to make sure you receive information you will need to renew your coverage.

 What Medicaid members can do now: